Female hysteria: Freud and decline of diagnosis

 During the early 20th century, the number of women diagnosed with female hysteria sharply declined.
 Some medical authors claim that the decline was due to gaining a greater understanding of the psychology behind conversion disorders such as hysteria.
 The understanding of the field of psychiatry was becoming more nuanced at the time, with Sigmund Freud's introduction of the theory of psychoanalysis and his other ideas surrounding women and their sexuality.

 With so many possible symptoms, historically hysteria was considered a catch-all diagnosis that any unidentifiable ailment could be assigned.
 As diagnostic techniques improved, the number of ambiguous cases that might have been attributed to hysteria declined.
 For instance, before the introduction of electroencephalography, epilepsy was frequently confused with hysteria.

 Sigmund Freud claimed that hysteria was not physical at all but rather an internal emotional condition brought on by trauma that could affect both men and women and prevented them from enjoying sex in the normal way.
 This would later lead to Freud's development of the Oedipus complex, which connotes femininity as a failure, or lack of masculinity.
 Although some earlier studies had posited that men were also prone to hysteria, over time, the condition was related mainly to issues of femininity as the continued study of hysteria took place only in women.

 Many cases that had previously been labeled hysteria were reclassified by Freud as anxiety neuroses.
 It was Freud's theory that hysteria may have been related to the unconscious mind and separate from the conscious mind or the ego.
 He was convinced that deep conflicts in the mind, some concerning instinctual drives for sex and aggression, were driving the behavior of those with hysteria.
 The illness of hysteria is an "expression of the impossibility of the fulfillment of the sexual drive because of reminiscence of the Oedipal conflict".
 This hypothesis is a driving force behind the psychological theory of psychoanalysis, as a way to help patients that had been diagnosed with hysteria reduce internal conflicts causing physical and emotional suffering.

 New theories relating to hysteria came from speculation; doctors and physicians could not connect symptoms to the disorder, causing it to decline rapidly as a diagnosis.
 Hysteria was officially removed from the DSM in 1980.

-Today, female hysteria is no longer a recognized illness, but different manifestations of hysteria are recognized in other conditions such as schizophrenia, borderline personality disorder, conversion disorder, and anxiety attacks.
+Today, female hysteria is no longer a recognized illness, but different manifestations of hysteria are recognized in other conditions such as schizophrenia, borderline personality disorder, functional neurological symptom disorder, and anxiety attacks.